Paul Bennett (Canadian football): Career

 Bennett retired in 1987 after eleven seasons.
 He had 45 interceptions and CFL records in punt return yards (6,358), punt return carries (659) and interception return yards (1,004).

 He won the CFL's Most Outstanding Canadian Award in 1983 and 1985 and the James P. McCaffrey Trophy in 1985.
 He was a 4-time all star.
 In 1985, he was an all-star and won the James P. McCaffrey Trophy as Outstanding Defensive Player in the Eastern Division.
 And, for the second time in his career, he won the CFL's Most Outstanding Canadian Award.

+Personal life

 He lives in Winnipeg, and brought the 2009 Canadian Football Hall of Fame Induction ceremony to the city.
 He is currently Head Coach for the Oak Park High School Raiders Junior Varsity football team.